 At the same time, your father may be someone who takes no accountability for his actions.
 He views himself as someone who is incapable of even the slightest of mistakes.
 He thinks of himself as Mr. Perfecto.
 He never admits guilt to any wrongdoing of his.
 He's infallible in his own eyes.
 However, he does have a very serious problem.
 He likely has Asperger's by proxy, and he needs to get it treated instead of fabricating an alternate, fictitious version of you that bears no resemblance to reality.

 Your Father Makes Unrealistic Demands Upon You In A Blackmailing Manner

 An abusive father who likely has Asperger's by proxy will constantly talk with his son about how his son disappoints him all the time.
-Such a father has a pattern of seldom ever praising his son for his accomplishment and always nitpicking at anything about him that he perceives as negative.
+Such a father has a pattern of seldom ever praising his son for his accomplishments and always nitpicking at anything about him that he perceives as negative.

 If your father demands that you get married and produce male grandchildren to carry on his family name, his expectations for you are ridiculous enough.
 However, when he takes matters so far that he threatens to sever all ties with you or even disinherit you, he is the one who clearly has psychological issues rather than you.
 If he abused you as a child, it could very well be that you don't want to father any children inasmuch as they will be his grandchildren and he may not treat them with respect.
 You also may wonder whether any woman you could ever marry would want someone like him for a father-in-law in view of the kind of person that he is.